UOA-CS732-SE750-Students-2024/project-group-noble-narwhals/README.md

 - Every component file should be in the `components` folder.
 - IF a component have sub-components, please create a folder for it and put the sub-components in it.
 - For the hooks, please put them in the `hooks` folder.
-- For the picture and other assets, please put them in the `assets` folder.
+- For the picture and other assets, please put them in the `public` folder.

 ### For the style